Transactional vs Marketing Email: What SaaS Founders Need to Know

 Recommendation for SaaS

-Most SaaS companies do well with all-in-one platforms like Sequenzy.
+Most SaaS companies do well with all-in-one platforms like Sequenzy at $19/mo.
 The unified data and simpler operations outweigh the theoretical benefits of separation.
+You get transactional reliability, marketing features, and lifecycle automation in one platform.

 Consider separate transactional platform only if: